 Courts will also consider any type of communication you had with your former employer if there are no contracts available.
 For instance, if your employer sent an email stating that they can’t pay you for a specific sale because the customer didn’t pay, the courts will accept that as a policy unless these statements are challenged.
 The timing is also another important factor.
 This the time you were negotiating a contract with your employer documenting your rights and your employer’s rights and responsibilities.

 To best protect your legal rights, it is important you discuss your wage and hour case with an experienced attorney in your area.
-If you are involved in a wage and hour dispute with your employer in Sherman Oaks, don’t hesitate to contact our law offices.
+If you are involved in a wage and hour dispute with your employer in California, don’t hesitate to contact our law offices.
 We can help you resolve your dispute and guide you through the basic process.